 Speaker: Amazing stuff well, and on some congratulations.
 And then we'll we'll talk a little bit about the future, but Fast Company world changing ideas, awards for 2021.
 And the impact investing space factor will X was was was given that award.
 So congratulations on that.
 It's a pretty, pretty sweet thing to happen.
 Probably gives you a bit of motivation and optimism going forward.
 So let's end sort of a little bit on the future.
 And what are you optimistic about, let's say over the next, you know, 1, 2, 3 years, as, impact metrics are going to be a thing that I think every company will have to have in some way.
 Right?
 What are you optimistic about?

-Catherine: I think you hit the nail on the head grant, like this is definitely a wave.
-And I think we're still at the early stages of it impact investors have really made it clear that impact data is critical for their work for a number of reasons.
-That reality is, really sort of setting in with founders and accelerators as the impact investing in the social impact space writ large, really evolves and grows in sophistication.
-We want to be sort of the go to resource not only for sort of static analytics, but you know, dynamic modeling, dynamic, automated track performance, tracking and reporting to really enhance the legitimacy of the space.
-Ultimately, we think, unlock capital that's on the sidelines, you know, from otherwise mainstream investors who are interested in impact, but are sort of questioning its legitimacy.
-W e can help enhance the sophistication we think we can help mobilize capital to.
+Catherine: I think you hit the nail on the head, this is definitely a wave.
+And I think we're still at the early stages of it.
+Impact investors have really made it clear that impact data is critical for their work for a number of reasons.
+That reality is really setting in with founders and accelerators as the impact investing space writ large really evolves and grows in sophistication.
+We want to be the go-to resource not only for static analytics, but dynamic modeling, dynamic, automated track performance, tracking and reporting to enhance the legitimacy of the space.
+Ultimately, we think, unlock capital that's on the sidelines from otherwise mainstream investors who are interested in impact, but are sort of questioning its legitimacy.
+If we can help enhance the sophistication we think we can help mobilize capital too.
 So I couldn't be more optimistic.
 I mean, every day, I'm learning of new companies that are solving new problems and new and fascinating ways.
 And we're seeing companies like you know, Adidas, and Burger King.
 I mean, really, mainstream brands begin to integrate new approaches, new technologies, new materials, into their products and services.
 It's incredible.
 It's like Christmas every day, really.
 I mean, we're we're just riding the wave and trying to maximize our value add to it again, it accelerate the evolution and enhance the sophistication and legitimacy of the space.

 Speaker: Amazing.
 Well, thanks so much, Catherine.
 Best of luck to you and the team for the rest of this year and hopefully the decades to come.